guardian/scribe/README.md

 ### Commands

-Commands are objects that describe command formatting operations.
+Commands are objects that describe formatting operations.
 For example, the bold command.

 Commands tell Scribe: